-A few things to keep in mind if you’re planning on visiting the area:
+A few things to keep in mind if you’re visiting the area:

-- Many people speak English, but many don’t.
+- Many people speak English, but many do not.
 Some ability with the Italian language is beneficial, though not a necessity.
-Being able to communicate with the local people in their own language, especially those who don’t speak English, added an extra level of enjoyment to my trip as the conversations went past the basic niceties required from store owners or accommodation providers.
+Being able to communicate with the local people in their own language, added an extra level of enjoyment to my trip as the conversations went past the basic niceties required from store owners or accommodation providers.
 If you don’t know Italian and don’t have the time to learn before you go, try using Google Translate.

-- While not heavily visited by non-Italian tourists, many of the towns in the region, particularly those I discuss below, are geared for tourism.
-Don’t expect to have people come up to you in English, flogging a boat trip, walking tour or made in China souvenirs.
-We visited in October (so well outside of high season) and we saw little to no advertisement for tourist day trips or excursions.
+- While not heavily visited by non-Italian tourists, many towns are geared for tourism.
+Don’t expect to have people come up to you in English, flogging a boat trip, a walking tour or made in China souvenirs.
+We visited in October (outside of high season) and we saw little to no advertisement for tourist day trips or excursions.
 For me, this was perfect!
 If you’re looking to be catered for from morning to night, this region may not be for you.
 Yet!
 Puglia is definitely gaining in popularity.

 - If you’re looking for peaceful beaches, avoid August if at all possible.
 During the month, a lot of Italy flocks to the coast.

 - The people we met were very friendly and no one seemed to be suffering from “tourist” fatigue at the end of the tourist season.
-Everyone we spoke to was helpful and accommodating, so have a go and try having a have a chat (in Italian of course!).
+Everyone we spoke to was helpful and accommodating, so try having a have a chat with a friendly local (in Italian of course!).

 - The food is amazing.
 It goes by the name “Cucina Povera” or “poor people’s food” but that doesn’t mean it’s not full of flavour.
-It’s about doing more with less and making a limited number of seasonal ingredients taste amazing.
+It’s about making a limited number of seasonal ingredients taste amazing.
 Try ordering whatever is on special that day.
 It’s unlikely you’re regret it!

 - Seek out the local specialties wherever you visit.
-Asking a local or a shop assistant what is in season or is unique to the area will start a very animated conversation and end with you leaving with lots of yummy goodies!
+Asking a local or a shop assistant what is in season or is unique to the area will start a very animated conversation.
+Most likely you’ll end up leaving with lots of yummy goodies!

-- Located far from many of Italy’s more popular tourist sites, it’s a very unique region (see Alberobello and its famous trulli, Lecce and Salento’s beaches) and well worth the detour!
+- It’s a very unique region (see Alberobello and its famous trulli, Lecce and Salento’s beaches) and well worth the detour!